pyannote/DEPRECATED-pyannote-audio-hub/README.md

 ✅ | `scd` or `scd_dihard` | `DIHARD.custom.trn` | `DIHARD.custom.dev`
 ✅ |`scd_ami`              | `AMI.trn`           | `AMI.dev`
 ❌ |`scd_etape`            | `Etape.trn`         | `Etape.dev`

+Models marked with ❌ are not available yet but will be released at some point.

 #### Citation